Maria Maldonado (Miss Kentucky): Vying for Miss Kentucky

 In 2001, Maldonado won the Miss Campbellsville Area title.
 She competed as one of 31 qualifiers in the 2001 Miss Kentucky pageant with the platform "Increasing Public Awareness of Tourette Syndrome" and a vocal performance in the talent portion of the competition.
-She was named was third runner-up to winner Monica Hardin.
+She was named third runner-up to winner Monica Hardin.

 In October 2001, Maldonado won the Miss Jeffersontown 2002 title and became one of 32 qualifiers for the 2002 Miss Kentucky pageant.
 She competed with the platform "Renewing Our Commitment to Special Education" and a vocal performance in the talent portion of the competition.
-She was named was second runner-up to winner Mary Catherine Correll.
+She was named second runner-up to winner Mary Catherine Correll.

 In November 2002, Maldonado won the Miss Metropolitan 2003 title.
-She was one of 32 qualifiers for the 2003 Miss Kentucky pageant.
+She was one of the 32 qualifiers for the 2003 Miss Kentucky pageant.
 She competed on a platform of "Renewing Our Commitment to Special Education" and a vocal performance in the talent portion of the competition.
-She was named was third runner-up to winner MacKenzie Mayes.
+She was named third runner-up to winner MacKenzie Mayes.